AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

         Object box= 6; // Auto-boxing: Creation of a container-object that includes run-time type-information.

-Starting with version C++ 17, the standard C++ library provides type \c std::any, which implements a similar concept.
+Starting with version C++17, the standard C++ library provides type \c std::any, which implements a similar concept.
 The differences between class \b %Box introduced by this \alibmod and class \c std::any will be examined in detail in this Programmer's Manual.

 As a quick summary and motivation, in short, the differences are:
-1. Bijective Type Mapping<br>
+1. <b>Bijective Type Mapping</b><br>
    Different types may be boxed to the same target type.
 Unboxing may be restricted to a subset of the originating types.
 The advantage of this approach lies in a tremendous reduction of type-checking when processing boxes.
-2. Automatic Pointer-Boxing<br>
+2. <b>Automatic Pointer-Boxing</b><br>
    Types that by their size do not "fit" into a box (which is true for most structs and classes) are be default boxed as pointers.
 In contrast to this, std::any allocates memory and copies such types.
-3. Box-Function Calls<br>
+3. <b>Virtual (Box-)Function Calls</b><br>
    This library allows defining functions that can be invoked on boxes.
-Depending on the type a value is boxed to, a custom implementation of the function is chosen.
+Depending on the type stored in the box, a custom implementation of the function is chosen.
+This is done efficiently using "v-tables", just like the C++ compiler does with virtual types.<br>
-   This concept allows avoiding unboxing and to handle 3rd-party types which are not known to the code that processes boxed values.
+   This concept not only avoids unboxing and reduces "type guessing", but enables the handling of third-party types in otherwise closed libraries.
-4. Array Boxing<br>
+4. <b>Array Boxing</b><br>
    Class \b Box allows boxing single-dimensional array types.
-   While causing a small memory/performance penalty, this feature provides huge benefits for example for the frequent use case of boxing character strings.
+   While causing a small memory/performance penalty, this feature provides huge benefits for example for the frequent use case of boxing any sort of character strings.

-The performance penalty - if any - in respect to \c std::any is considerably low.
-Class \b %Box is very lightweight and usually its footprint is one third bigger than that of
-\c std::any.
+5. <b>Constexpr Boxes</b><br>
+   Class \b Box in general is a "C++ literal type", hence allows \c constexpr definition of its instances.
+6. <b>Performance</b><br>
-In many occasions, \alib_boxing_nl becomes even faster, due to
+   In many cases, class \b Box outperforms class \c std::any, due to
    - the usually reduced number of destination types,
    - the availability of box-functions, and
    - the fact that no deep copy of boxed values is performed.
+   - no destruction mechanics are performed with boxes and their stored data.

+   The only performance penality we can think of is that the footprint of class \b Box is 50% higher than that of common implementations of class  \c std::any.
+   (While such implementation details of \c std::any are not specified.)
+7. <b>Ease Of Use</b><br>
    We furthermore think that the use of class \b Box is much easier than that of \c std::any.

+One drawback is: Class \alib{boxing;Box} does not free the user of life-cycle considerations.
+Classes with a footprint not fitting into class \b Box, are, by default, boxed as pointers to the source value.
+Such source values have to survive the \b Box instance.
+We believe that in 99% of all use-cases such survival is guaranteed "by nature".
+This is why class \b Box has no mechanism to deallocate or otherwise destruct boxed data, in the moment a \b Box goes out of scope.

+\note
+  By no means, the authors of this \alibmod_nl or this manual want to give the impression that the comparison to \c std::any is about indicating a "superiority" of the \alib concept over that of the standard library.
+In contrast, we want to clearly state that the standard library just follows different design goals: It is rightfully very abstract and provides an approach of completeness in a mathematical and procedural sense.<br>

+\note
+  Comparisons to \c std::any are made because, C++ programmers usually know about it and thus, it is important and very helpful when we  hint to the differences.
+  In general, humans are good in learning new things, through comparison with existing knowledge.

 \I{################################################################################################}
 ## 1.2 Module Dependencies ## {#alib_boxing_intro_dependecies}
-This \alibmod is located at a quite low level of the
-\ref alib_manual_modules_dependencies "module dependency graph" of the library and hence can be extracted and compiled with a surprisingly small fraction of the overall library source.
+This \alibmod is located at a quite low level of the \ref alib_manual_modules_graph and hence can be extracted and compiled with a surprisingly small fraction of the overall library source.
-For the convenience of the authors, the samples in this manual rely on (and therefore probably compile only with) the full \alibdist.
+For the convenience of the authors, the samples in this manual rely on (and therefore probably compile only with) the full \alibbuild.

 However, several sections of this manual give detail on the
-\ref alib_manual_build_cmake_1 "optional module dependencies" and the according features of \alib, which leverage this module.
+\ref alib_manual_alib_build "optional module dependencies" and the according features of \alib, which leverage this module.

 \I{################################################################################################}